On the generalized Hausdorff dimension of Besicovitch sets: Notation and Preliminaries

-Throughout the paper, all sets (such as squares and triangles) are considered to be closed.
+Throughout the paper, unless otherwise stated, all sets (such as squares, triangles, parallelograms, intervals) are considered to be closed.
 Two sets are considered to be disjoint if their interiors are disjoint.
-All sets below lie in the rectangle $[0,1]\times[-1,1]$, thus are automatically compact.
+All sets below lie in the rectangle $[0,1]\times[-1,1]$.